 Advice: Last name evaluation

 Normally, when you enter an expression it is evaluated completely.
 If your expression contains a variable that has a value, the variable is replaced by that value; if it contains a function call such as f(x) , where f is a procedure or function, then this is replaced by the value returned by f with argument x .
 And if those values in turn contain variables or function calls, they are also evaluated.
 Eventually (we hope) Maple obtains a form that does not require any further evaluation, and this is what it returns to us.
 However, certain types of object have special evaluation rules.
-In particular, tables, arrays (including vectors and matrices, but not Vectors or Matrices) and procedures use last name evaluation.
+In particular, tables, arrays (including vectors and matrices) and procedures use last name evaluation.
 This means that if the result of one level of evaluation of a name would be a table, array or procedure, then the chain of evaluation stops with that name.
 For example:

 > T:= array([a,b,c]);

 > S:= T;